Drug information

 Additional studies evaluating 3BNC117 for HIV treatment have been or are being conducted, including the following early-phase trials:

 • BEAT-2 (NCT03588715): A Phase 1 study that evaluated whether the immune modulator peginterferon alfa-2b plus 3BNC117 and 10-1074 could control viral rebound and reduce the latent HIV reservoir in adults with HIV during an analytical treatment interruption of ART.
-This study has been completed, and main outcome results are available from CROI 2023.2,30
+This study has been completed and main outcome results are available from CROI 2023.2,34

-• NCT04811040: A Phase 1b study that evaluated the safety and efficacy of 3BNC117-LS and 10-1074-LS in combination with the capsid inhibitor lenacapavir in controlling viral load levels in adults with HIV and viral suppression on ART.
-This study has been completed.
-Results were presented at CROI 2023.31
+• NCT04811040: A Phase 1b study that evaluated the safety and efficacy of 3BNC117-LS (teropavimab) and 10-1074-LS (zinlirvimab) in combination with the capsid inhibitor lenacapavir in controlling viral load levels in adults with HIV and viral suppression on ART.
+This study has been completed, and results are available from The Lancet HIV (2024), CROI 2024, and HIV Glasgow 2024.
+Results to a small study within the Phase 1b trial are available from J Infect Dis (2025).35

 • MCA-1031 (ES38918) (NCT05245292): A Phase 1 trial evaluating the safety and antiviral activity of 3BNC117-LS and 10-1074-LS in combination with N-803 (an investigational therapy based on the cytokine IL-15) in virologically suppressed adults with HIV during an analytical treatment interruption of ART.
-This study is currently recruiting participants.32
+This study is ongoing, but not recruiting participants.
+Preliminary results are available from IAS 2025.36

 • NCT05612178: A Phase 1 study investigating the safety and efficacy of 3BCNC117-LS and 10-1074-LS on persistent viral reservoirs in people with HIV on suppressive ART.
-This study is currently recruiting participants.33
+This study is ongoing, but not recruiting participants.37

 What side effects might 3BNC117 cause?What side effects might 3BNC117 cause?